charmoniumQ/blog-content/_posts/2017-05-20-creative-thinking-in-math-class.md

 Twelve years of seemingly ceaseless mental drudgery extinguish any remaining remnant of mathematical creativity, curiosity, or inspiration from students (see the wonderful [A Mathematicians Lament by Paul Lockhart](https://www.maa.org/sites/default/files/pdf/devlin/LockhartsLament.pdf) for more in this vein).
 It's no wonder most students hate math; I couldn't do a better job of making people hat it if I tried!
 It's also no wonder that sometimes people at their job act like mindless, instruction-following drones that do only exactly what they are told with no ability to improvise or innovate in a self-motivated way.

-I won't pretend I am the first person on earth to notice this.
+I won't pretend I am the first person on earth to notice this (see [Math Teachers Should Be More Like Football Coaches](https://www.nytimes.com/2019/05/11/opinion/sunday/math-teaching-football.html?module=inline)).
 These ideas are already implemented in some institutions.
 I was lucky enough to have dedicated teachers who went above and beyond what was required to implement these ideas.
 They also believed in me, and I am grateful for that.
 I hope to follow their example with my own spin on things too.

 ## Math is Art